IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_reinitialize.html.markdown

 - **Instance state**: The instance must be in a `stopped` state before reinitialization.
 The resource will automatically stop the instance if it's running and restart it after reinitialization.
 - **Boot source conflicts**: You must specify either `image` or `boot_volume_attachment`, but not both.
 - **Volume ID vs Snapshot**: Within `boot_volume_attachment.volume`, you must specify either `id` or `source_snapshot`, but not both.
+- **`profile` required for snapshot-based volumes**: When `source_snapshot` is set, `boot_volume_attachment.volume.profile` is required.
+The volume profile and the source snapshot must have the same `storage_generation` value.
+For example, a `general-purpose` profile (generation 1) cannot be used with an `sdp` snapshot (generation 2), and vice versa.
+The API will return an error if the generations do not match.
 - **Force new**: All configuration arguments except `status` force the creation of a new resource when changed.
 - **Use `lifecycle.ignore_changes` on `ibm_is_instance`**: After reinitialization, the instance reflects the new boot source.
 Because `image`, `boot_volume[0].snapshot`, `boot_volume[0].snapshot_crn`, and `boot_volume[0].volume_id` are all `ForceNew` and their current values are re-read on every `terraform plan` or `terraform refresh`, omitting `ignore_changes` will cause Terraform to plan a **destroy and recreate** of the instance.
 Always add the following to the associated `ibm_is_instance` resource when using `ibm_is_instance_reinitialize`: